tomayac/http-archive-progressive-web-apps/docs/Progressive_Web_Apps_in_the_HTTP_Archive.md

 ### Research Ideas

-An interesting analysis we can run based on this data is the development of average Lighthouse PWA scores over time and the number of PWAs.
+An interesting analysis we can run based on this data is the development of average Lighthouse PWA scores over time and the number of PWAs (note that the presented naive approach does not take the in relation also growing HTTP Archive into account, but purely counts absolute numbers).

 ```sql
 #standardSQL